Get your hands dirty by Gardening with Your kids. Teach them How to Compost. Learn everything you need to know about getting started.

 Mini Compost Pile

 Get the kids to take notes.
-Ask them to observe how long it takes for different items to break down, when did they start noticing the waste turning into soil and what other developments they notice.
+Ask them to observe how long it takes for different items to break down, when did they start noticing the waste turning into the soil and what other developments they notice.
 This gives children an idea of the time it takes for these processes and cycles to occur and to see for themselves that new life can come from waste– fungus and mold, and even some sprouting seeds in the container may appear.

 Life in the Bin